 Leases.
-In February 2016, the FASB issued new guidance on the accounting for leases, ASU 2016-02 Leases ("ASU 2016-02"), and has modified the standard thereafter.
-The guidance amends the existing accounting standards for lease accounting, including the requirement that lessees recognize right of use assets and lease liabilities initially measured at the present value of the lease payments for all leases with a term of greater than twelve months.
+In February 2016, the FASB issued ASU 2016-02 Leases ("ASU 2016-02"), and has modified the standard thereafter.
+ASU 2016-02 amends the existing accounting standards for lease accounting, including requiring that lessees recognize right of use assets and lease liabilities for the vast majority of leases.
+For income statement purposes, the FASB retained a dual model, requiring leases to be classified as either operating or finance.
+Classification will be based on criteria that are largely similar to those applied in current lease accounting, but without explicit bright lines.
 The accounting guidance for lessors remains largely unchanged.

-The effective date of this standard for us will be January 1, 2019.
-While we have not determined the effect of the standard on our ongoing financial reporting, we currently believe the most significant change will be the recognition of right of use assets and lease liabilities on our Condensed Consolidated Balance Sheets.
-We have established a multidisciplinary team to assess the implementation of this guidance and are currently in the process of identifying and implementing changes to our systems, processes, and internal controls to meet the requirements of the standard.
+The effective date of this standard for us will be January 1, 2019, at which time we plan to adopt the standard using the modified retrospective approach with a cumulative-effect adjustment to opening retained earnings recorded at the beginning of the period of adoption.
+Therefore, upon adoption, we will recognize and measure leases without revising comparative period information or disclosure.
+The modified retrospective approach includes a number of optional practical expedients that entities may elect to apply.
+While our assessment of the effect of ASU 2016-02 is ongoing, we currently believe the most significant impact will be the recognition of right of use assets and lease liabilities on our Condensed Consolidated Balance Sheets.
+The multidisciplinary team we have established to implement this guidance is currently collecting and validating lease data and implementing our selected lease accounting system.